Linux – Installing Intrexx

 Architecture

 When installing Intrexx on a Linux server, this description assumes that you are installing the Intrexx server on the Linux server.
-The Intrexx Portal Manager, which users use to connect to the Intrexx Portal Server, is installed on a Windows computer.
+The Intrexx Portal Manager, which users use to connect to the Intrexx Portal Server, is executed on a Windows computer.
 This scenario is often used in practice.

 However, you can also install the Intrexx Portal Manager on a Linux computer and connect to the Intrexx Portal Server from there.